RSMagneto/SSANet/README.md

 <img src="SSANet.jpg" width="650px"/>

 ## Highlight
-- VNS-HW hyperspectral wheat seed dataset, with wavelengths ranging from 400 nm to 1700 nm.
+- We build a VNS-HW hyperspectral wheat seed dataset, with wavelengths ranging from 400 nm to 1700 nm.
 - An end-to-end network is designed for wheat seed identification.
 - The multiscale AMFM with the lightweight CCF enables dynamic fusion of spectral–spatial features.